Leissha/stock_prediction/architecture.md

 - All model classes must implement: `predict(X_test, y_test=None) -> np.ndarray`
   - Returns shape: **(N, K)**
   - `y_test` is optional (for models that need it during prediction)
-- No debug prints in production model code (use logging if needed)
 - Store all training history/artifacts in model attributes for later access

-### Code Quality
-- Functions should have single responsibility
-- Unused parameters should be removed
-- Variable names should be descriptive (avoid single-letter except in standard math contexts)

 ---